Alluris/alluris-tools/README.md

 ## USB access permissions

-If you get an error "access denied" you can create a udev rule to change permissions.
+If you get the error "access denied" you may create a udev rule to set permissions.
 In the example below anyone in the group "plugdev" can access the device:

 ```